 Unit census dates currently displaying for 2022 are indicative and subject to change.
 Finalised census dates for 2022 will be available from the 1st October 2021.

-- understand the basic theory of wave motion, sound and optics
+- Apply physical principles of wave motion, sound and optics to describe and solve biological problems.

-- understand the basics of atomic and nuclear physics, including x-ray and radionuclide production and the interaction of x-rays with matter
+- Apply physical principles of atomic and nuclear physics, to radiation production, and the interaction of radiation with matter.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|